Pediatric Quality Indicators Overview

 Pediatric Quality Indicator Resources

-- Individual Measure Technical Specifications (v6.0 ICD-10 coding only) — Provides a breakdown of the calculations used to formulate each PDI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.
+- Individual Measure Technical Specifications (v6.0 ICD-9-CM only version) — Provides a breakdown of the calculations used to formulate each PDI; each technical specification document includes a brief description of the measure, numerator information, denominator information, and details on cases that should be excluded from calculations.

 Additional PDI Resources